Fridge on the Brink? It could just be the Seal

 The seal on your refrigerator and freezer is what holds the doors closed properly.
 This ensures that the cold air remains inside and keeps everything inside fresh.
-When there is a problem with the seal it can cause a number of problems including spoiled food and higher energy bills.
-Any condensation due to a poorly working seal can also cause mould.
+When there is a problem with the seal it can cause several problems including spoiled food and higher energy bills.
+Any condensation due to a poorly working seal can also cause mold.
 If you know that the seal on your refrigerator and freezer needs to be replaced, you can simply do the job yourself by following the outlined steps.

 Problems Caused by a Poor Seal

 When the seal on your refrigerator and freezer isn’t working properly you may notice a few problems.
 If you notice that the normal foods you buy aren’t lasting as long as they usually do, you may have a seal problem.
 A problem might be identifiable by the appearance of leaking water from your appliance or visible frost inside of the unit.
 All of this is a sign that your appliance isn’t maintaining the proper temperature.

 There will also be visible issues with the seal and doors.
 You may notice that both of the doors are popping open or not closing tightly; there will probably be a visible gap, too.
 You may also see tears or cracks in the seal or notice that it’s hard or brittle.
 Similarly, the seal might buckle at certain spots or appear moldy and discolored.
 All of these issues are proof that it’s time to replace the seal.